On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Theoretical results

-Assumption \ref{C_ML} requires that all estimators converge to a limit (which may not be the truth), and Assumption \ref{RC_ML} requires that certain combinations of the estimators of $g^*(L)$, $m^*(L)$, $G^*(L)$, $M^*(L)$, $\alpha^*$ and $\beta^*$ converge sufficiently fast to a limit.
 Assumption \ref{EP} places restrictions on the complexity of $\tau^*$, but does not restrict the complexity of $\hat{\eta}(I^c_k)$ or $\eta^*$.
 Essentially, we require $\tau^*$ to belong to a Vapnik–Chervonenkis (VC) class (such that it has a covering number bounded by a polynomial in $1/\epsilon$); a class that is of VC type is also Donsker \citep{van1996weak}.
-These entropy conditions are trivially met for $\alpha$ and $\beta$ (and their estimators) since these are scalar parameters in parametric models and thus the corresponding function classes typically have uniformly bounded entropy. $M^*(L)$ and $G^*(L)$ are estimated non-parametrically, but they correspond to univariate nonparametric regressions (where the entropy can again be bounded under weak conditions).
-Chernozhukov et al. (2014) discuss VC classes in the context of kernel, series and spline estimators.
-Simpler proofs using empirical process results could be constructed were one to assume that the envelopes for the considered function classes go to zero and that $J(1,\mathcal{F},L_2)<\infty$; however, in general the function class (and hence the uniform entropy integrals) will generally depend on $n$ via $\hat{\eta}(I^c_k)$, so we take a different approach below, looking at specific properties of VC classes.
+Conditional on $I^c_k$, these entropy conditions are met for $\alpha$ and $\beta$ (and their estimators) since these are scalar parameters in parametric models and thus the corresponding function classes typically have uniformly bounded entropy.
+Also, $M^*(L)$ and $G^*(L)$ are estimated non-parametrically, but they correspond to univariate nonparametric regressions (where the entropy can again be bounded).
+Simpler proofs using empirical process results could be constructed if one were to assume that the envelopes for the considered function classes go to zero and that $J(1,\mathcal{F},L_2)<\infty$; however, in general the function class (and hence the uniform entropy integrals) will depend on $n$ via $\hat{\eta}(I^c_k)$, so we take a different approach below, looking at specific properties of VC classes.
+In order to apply the local maximal inequality of \citet{chernozhukov2014gaussian}, we place a restriction on covering numbers, but we believe that a similar result could be developed via a restriction on the bracketing number and a bound on the bracketing entropy integral \citep{van1996weak}.
+See for example Theorem 3 of \citet{kennedy2019nonparametric}.
+This would apply to smooth functions and Sobolev classes; for example, the bracketing entropy integral converges so long as the H\"older exponent is greater than half of the covariate dimension.
+We note that Assumption \ref{EP} could be avoided using a triple-splitting procedure, where $\eta^*$ is estimated in one split, $\tau^*$ is estimated on the second and inference on $\theta_0$ is performed in the third.

-We now give our key theorem; its proof, along with the proofs of other results, is given in the appendix. \begin{theo} Suppose that Assumptions \ref{con_ML}-\ref{EP} hold; then